bradymholt/geekytidbits.com/_posts/2018-10-18-multiple-displays.md

 My MacBook Pro is front and center.
 I use it as my _primary_ screen, keyboard, and touchpad.
 Some people are surprised I do this because a more typical setup with external displays is to use an external display as the primary one and an external keyboard / trackpad.
 But here's why I like it:

-- The MacBook retina display is truely great.
+- The MacBook retina display is truly great.
 Why waste a screen in clamshell mode or relegate it off to the side when I could take full advantage of it?
 - I love the MacBook trackpad.
 It's the best trackpad on a laptop, bar-none.
 - I like the proximity of the trackpad in relation to the keyboard.
 I like that I do not need to move my fingers far to switch between the keys and the trackpad.
 I feel that less hand travel makes me more productive.
 - Since I work remotely, from time to time I take my laptop out of my house and work from other locations like coffee shops.
 When I am there, I only have my laptop.
 If I use my laptop screen as my primary display / keyboard / trackpad when at home I feel just as comfortable when I am without my external displays.
 No need to reorient myself with a new setup when I swap back and forth.